Contrasens/GoWaterPi/README.md

 Currently, a Python script is started by a Cron job at predifined intervals (see http://www.adminschoice.com/crontab-quick-reference).
 The Python script starts the water pump and keeps it running for a time priod which is specified in a configuration file.

+The web-page branch can be used to monitor the activity of the watering system over the internet, and switch it on and off remotely.
+A web-server must be set up, and the server port must be opened in your router to be able to access it from remote locations.
+Of course, then a wireless USB dongle is needed, which is able to work from inside the case.

+Future features:
+- a simple logic to trigger the watering only when needed (eg: not trigger when scheduled if the soil is already wet, or if the weather forecast for your area announces rain with a probability higher than a certain threshold etc.)
+- program the watering schedule in the Google calendar by simply adding events the the system's calendar
+- get the system send emails at important events (eg: watering successfully finished, cancelled due to wet soil/upcoming rain, reminders to refill the water tank etc.)

 What you need:
  - Raspberry Pi board (I used an older Raspberry Pi 1 Model B revision 1.2)
  - a 8Gb SD card with Raspbian